andrew264/Assistant/README.md

 ### Notes:

 *   **Permissions:** Make sure the bot has the necessary permissions in your Discord server to perform its functions (e.g., manage messages, manage roles, connect to voice channels, create webhooks, etc.).
-*   **MongoDB:** Some features, like user introductions, last seen tracking, reminders, and **game statistics**, require a MongoDB database.
+*   **MongoDB:** Some features, like **user introductions, last seen tracking, reminders, game statistics, and the Starboard**, require a MongoDB database.
 If you don't configure `MONGO_URI`, those features will be disabled.
 *   **Lavalink:** For music features to work, you need a running Lavalink server and have to configure its details in `config.yaml`.
 *   **API Keys:** Certain features like Reddit integration, Genius lyrics, and Tenor GIFs require API keys.
 You need to obtain those keys and add them to the `config.yaml`.
 *   **Owner-only Commands:** Some commands are restricted to the bot owner (specified by `OWNER_ID`).
 *   **DM Relay:** DMs sent to the bot will be relayed to channels under the category specified by `DM_RECIPIENTS_CATEGORY`.
 The channels must have a topic with format `USERID:user_id` for it to work correctly.
+*   **MongoDB Indexes:** The Starboard feature requires specific MongoDB indexes for optimal performance.
+These indexes are created automatically on bot startup, but ensure your bot has the necessary permissions to create indexes in your MongoDB database.

 ---
 ## Contributing